All $\mathcal{N}=(8,0)$ AdS$_3$ solutions in 10 and 11 dimensions: AdS S S in type II

 where we define \beq \Phi_{P_{++}}= (\Phi+ \Phi_{\hat\Gamma})_+,~~~\Phi_{P_{--}}= (\Phi- \Phi_{\hat\Gamma})_-,~~~\Phi_{P_{-+}}= (\Phi- \Phi_{\hat\Gamma})_+,~~~\Phi_{P_{+-}}= (\Phi+ \Phi_{\hat\Gamma})_-,~~~ G_{\pm}= 1\pm e^{k}dr\nn, \eeq so that the first subscript of P indicates a sum or difference of bispinors, and the second indicates a projection onto their even/odd form degree components.
 We then find that the 7d bispinors decompose as

 which are clearly rather complicated.
 However it turns out that they are consistent with a single solution in massless IIA, we sketch its derivation in the next section.
 The analysis of type IIB proceeds in the same fashion as IIA, but in this case leads to a system of differential and algebraic constraints admitting no AdS$_3\times$S$^4\times$S$^2$ solution.
-As the analysis is long winded and ultimately leads to a null result we shall omit details and focus only on the IIA case here.
+As the analysis is long winded and ultimately leads to a null result we shall omit details and focus only on the IIA case here\footnote{If the reader finds this unsatisfactory consider this short argument for the non existence of such IIB solutions: An AdS$_3\times $S$^4\times $S$^2$ solution in IIB would suggest that one can double wick rotate on AdS$_3$ and S$^4$ arriving at an AdS$_4\times$S$^2\times$ S$^3$ solution.
+However AdS$_4\times$S$^2\times$S$^3$ solution of type II are classified in \cite{Macpherson:2017mvu} - there does exist exactly one such solution (locally) but it is in IIA.
+This is consistent with our omitted IIB analysis and our finding for IIA presented in the next section.}.